In this post, you’re going to learn how to secure your WordPress website and blog from any potential brute force attacks.

 #4.
 Use a well-coded WordPress theme

 #5.
-Avoid using too many plugins
+Avoid clogging your site with too many plugins

 #6.
 Install WordFence